rduplain/home/.bash.d/README.md

          1 if any given argument is not a directory
          0 otherwise

+**`dedupe_path`**

+     Remove duplicates from :-delimited variable.

+     usage: dedupe_path ENV

+     Note that env should be passed by name.
+For example: dedupe_path PATH
+         dedupe_path LD_LIBRARY_PATH

+     Supports one or more variables to dedupe, for example: dedupe_path PATH LD_LIBRARY_PATH

+     Exit status:
+         2 if no arguments are given
+         0 otherwise

 **`command_exists`**

      Check if command exists, looking for programs and bash functions/aliases.